4. Whether one can perform their duty adequately if they live by their corrupt disposition

 Excerpted from “Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days

-Many people behind My back covet the blessing of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out for the flesh.
+Many people behind My back covet the benefits of status, they gorge themselves on food, they love to sleep and give every care to the flesh, always afraid that there is no way out for the flesh.
 They do not perform their proper function in the church, but freeload off the church, or else they admonish their brothers and sisters with My words, lording themselves over others from positions of authority.
 These people keep saying they are doing God’s will and always say they are God’s intimates—is this not absurd?
 If you have the right intentions, but are unable to serve in accordance with God’s will, then you are being foolish; but if your intentions are not right, and you still say you serve God, then you are someone who opposes God, and you ought to be punished by God!
 I have no sympathy for such people!
 In the house of God, they freeload, always coveting the comforts of the flesh, and give no consideration to the interests of God.
 They always seek what is good for them, and they pay no heed to God’s will.
 They do not accept the scrutiny of God’s Spirit in anything they do.
 They are always maneuvering and deceiving their brothers and sisters, and being two-faced, like a fox in a vineyard, always stealing grapes and trampling over the vineyard.
 Could such people be God’s intimates?
 Are you fit to receive God’s blessings?
 You take no burden for your life and the church, are you fit to receive God’s commission?
 Who would dare trust someone like you?
 When you serve like this, could God dare to entrust you with a greater task?
 Would this not cause delays to the work?

 Excerpted from “How to Serve in Harmony With God’s Will” in The Word Appears in the Flesh